microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaRoleAssignment.md

 ```

 ## Description
-create a new Azure Active Directory roleAssignment object.
+Create a new Azure Active Directory roleAssignment object.
 For more info see https://go.microsoft.com/fwlink/?linkid=2097519.

 ## Examples